sidneykung/sidneykung/README.md

 ## Welcome 👋🏼

 I’m a Data Scientist based in New York with a passion for understanding people through data.
 Leveraging my background in public relations and crisis management, I help data-driven companies tell their stories intuitively and meaningfully.
 I love chatting about machine learning, data privacy ethics and the attention economy.
-In my spare time, you can find me searching for the best restaurant in the city.
+In my spare time, you can catch me searching for the best restaurant in the city.

 **Check out my website [here](https://www.sidneykung.com/) to learn more.**